 92060 - 92066 authorised December 1952, as part of Crewe Lot number E490.

 Prior to the delivery of these machines, a New England allocated 9F, No. 92037 was trialled on the Tyne Dock - Consett workings during June 1955.
+On June 27th 1955 92037 worked the 3.15am New England - Rossington empty mineral train, then travelling light engine from Doncaster northwards.
 The trials proved to be a complete success despite some minor issues concerning the use of the 9F over some parts of the route.